 That said, you can find many cards that work on the Mastercard network and provide very lucrative signup bonus offers from the bank.
 These may include bonus cash back, points rewards, or travel rewards when you reach certain spending thresholds.

-You may also find a promotional period that extends from six months to as long as 21 months and offers interest-free financing for new purchases and/or balance transfers.
+You may also find a promotional period that extends from six months to as long as 21 months and offers interest-free financing for new eligible purchases and/or balance transfers.
 These offers are typically only available to new cardholders.

-Ask the credit card issuer for a cardholder agreement document before you apply to make sure you understand any promotions you may qualify for.
+Ask the credit card issuer for a cardmember agreement document before you apply to make sure you understand any promotions you may qualify for.
 Our list of the best Mastercard credit cards above updates the most recent promotions and welcome bonus offers in real time.

 The information on this page was reviewed for accuracy on .